Bothriechis schlegelii: Behavior

-A typical ambush predator, it waits patiently for unsuspecting prey to wander by.
-Sometimes, it is known to select a specific ambush site and return to it every year in time for the spring migration of birds.
-Studies have indicated that B. schlegeli learns to improve strike accuracy over time.
-Sometimes B. schlegelii (especially juveniles) will employ what is known as “caudal luring”, wiggling the tail in worm-like motions to encourage potential prey to move within striking range.
+In typical ambush-predator fashion, B. schlegelii waits patiently for potential, unsuspecting prey to wander by.
+In some cases, individuals have been known to select specific ambush sites, returning each year in-time for the spring bird migration.
+Studies have indicated that individuals of B. schlegeli perfect their own strike accuracy with practice, over time.
+Sometimes, B. schlegelii (especially juveniles) will employ what is known as "caudal luring", wriggling their tail in a "worm"-like fashion to entice potential prey, such as hungry frogs or lizards, to move within striking-range.